-I have experience in most areas of counselling and have listed some of these below.
-I also have specialist training in eating disorders and bereavement.
+I have experience in most areas of counselling as well as specialist training in:

 Training, qualifications & experience

 - Learning to work with Couples - 2018

 - Sand tray Therapy - 2017

 - Transactional Analysis - 2016

 - Master Practitioner of Eating Disorders and Obesity - 2015